- A game piece for each child (for example, a toy frog, toy airplane, counting chips of different colors)

-- Die, number spinner, number cards: These can be playing cards or dot cards; players should use numbers 1 to 6 to start.
+- Die, number spinner, These can be playing cards or dot cards; players should use numbers 1 to 6 to start.

 Setup — less than 5 minutes

 Gather the materials.

-- Each student chooses a unique counter as their game piece and places it at the beginning of the path on the START space.
+- Each child chooses a unique counter as their game piece and places it at the beginning of the path on the START space.

-- Repeat turns until all students reach the final box.
+- Repeat turns until all children reach the final box.